-For this project I decided bamboo skewers would be the most economical and easiest solution, so I purchased a pack of 100 from Walmart for $0.97.
+For this project I decided bamboo skewers would be the most economical and easiest solution, so I purchased a pack of 100 for $1.00.
 I started by laying down my horizontal pattern first.

 Once I had that pattern set, one by one I glued vertical skewers to the existing horizontal ones.
 I used tiny beads of wood glue to attach them to each other.
 I let it dry overnight, then I took it outside and spray painted it with gold spray paint.

 If you don’t have wood glue, any craft/tacky glue or even Elmers School Glue would work (I tested it).
 The only glue I would not recommend is super glue, while it’s great for a lot of things, wood is not one of them.

 I only used about 60 of the 100 bamboo skewers that came in the pack, so as you can see you have a lot of flexibility with a single pack to either make the piece larger or more complex with additional skewers.

 I’m really happy with the way this turned out, especially when I look at the savings.
 Because I already had gold spray paint and glue leftover from other projects, my only cost was $1 for the skewers, so I just created a $60 art piece for only $1!

 As someone who crafts all the time, I have spray paint and glue at my disposal but you may not.
 So your cost to complete this project will likely be ~$6 (~$4 for spray paint, $1 for Elmer’s School Glue and $1 for skewers).